 Jack loved flying, but since he had joined the Stargate program, he hadn't done it near as much as he would like - and being held captive on a spaceship didn't count.
 Which was why he had probably flown a little faster, and with a few more ariel manouvers, than were strictly necessary.

-Teal'c and Sam hadn't minded, both being veterans of their own kind of flying machines, but Daniel would probably have been horribly sick had it not been for Willow, who, to her great surprise, enjoyed the trip immensely.
+Teal'c and Sam hadn't minded, both being veterans of their own kind of aircraft, but Daniel would probably have been horribly sick had it not been for Willow, who, to her great surprise, enjoyed the trip immensely.

 As it was, when the plane landed in a little airstrip just outside of Sunnydale (who knew that had been there?) it was all Daniel could do not to collapse and kiss the ground.
 In fact, he probably would've had Willow not been keeping half his body upright.